Updated April 21, 2023

 Water Bottle Holders

 This is a design that is rather subtle but very useful.
 I can’t remember how many times I have awoken from my sleep and searching left and right for my water bottle.
-You know how hard it is to find a good place to store your water in economy class on an airplane!
+You know how hard it is to find a good place to store your water bottle in an airline seat!
 This is a great design and my only comment on room for improvement is to have the bottled water in the holder by default before boarding (like Lufthansa does) rather than handing them out after dinner service.

 For a review on the entire flight’s experience, including amenities and meal service, please visit: